adi3/amzn2-snapd/README.md

-# amzn2-snapd
+# Snapd for Amazon Linux 2

-Tools to build and install snapd on Amazon Linux 2 for arm64 machines.
+Tools to build and install snapd on Amazon Linux 2 for **arm64** machines.

 ## Install